fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.EventHub/vTrue/Get-AzureRmEventHubNamespaceKey.md

 ```

 ### -AuthorizationRuleName
-Specifies the name of the authorization rule on the Event Hubs namespace.
+The name of the authorization rule on the Event Hubs namespace.

 ```yaml
 Type: String